Global Existence of Non-cutoff Boltzmann Equation in Weighted Sobolev Space: Introduction

 More precisely, according to the symbolic calculus developed by Alexandre-H{\'{e}}rau-Li \cite{Global2019}, the linearized Boltzmann operator behaves essentially as

-This diffusion property shows that the spatially homogeneous Boltzmann equation behaves like fractional heat equation, while the spatially inhomogeneous Boltzmann behaves as the generalized Kolmogorov equation.
-We refer to \cite{Barbaroux2017a,Lekrine2009,Lerner_2015} for Kac equation, the one dimensional model of Boltzmann equation, and \cite{Morimoto2009} for similar kinetic equation.
+This diffusion property shows that the spatially homogeneous Boltzmann equation behaves like a fractional heat equation, while the spatially inhomogeneous Boltzmann behaves like the generalized Kolmogorov equation.
+We refer to \cite{Barbaroux2017a,Lekrine2009,Lerner_2015} for Kac equation, the one-dimensional model of Boltzmann equation, and \cite{Morimoto2009} for similar kinetic equation.
 Thus, the Cauchy problem to Boltzmann equation enjoys a smoothing effect at any positive time, which is essential to the existence theory.

+Once the large time behavior of linearized Boltzmann equation is established, we can find out the existence of global-in-time unique solution to Boltzmann equation. \begin{Thm} Suppose $d\ge3$, $m>\frac{d}{2}$, $\gamma+2s\ge 0$.
+There exists $\varepsilon_0,C>0$ so small that if